-Our upcoming summer exhibition will shine a light on how each of us connects with nature.
-We’ll be displaying objects borrowed from members of the public that tell a story about their relationship with nature.
-Together they’ll create a collective snapshot of how we think about nature in the 21st century and explore how the health of our planet is intricately bound up with the behaviours and values of the people who inhabit it.
+Our summer exhibition shines a light on how each of us connects with nature.
+We are displaying objects borrowed from members of the public that tell a story about their relationship with nature.
+Together they create a collective snapshot of how we think about nature in the 21st century and explore how the health of our planet is intricately bound up with the behaviours and values of the people who inhabit it.

-To represent the many and varied voices of our public a small team of people who work with nature in their daily lives will be choosing the objects that go on display in the exhibition.
+To represent the many and varied voices of our public a small team of people who work with nature in their daily lives have chosen the objects that go on display in the exhibition.
 These include a park manager, a shaman, a dairy farmer and a plant scientist.
 You can find out more about them and their own chosen objects below.